Department of Transport and Planning

 The department is responsible for ongoing operation and coordination of the state's transport networks, as well as the delivery of new and upgraded transport infrastructure.
-It also absorbed most functions of VicRoads and Public Transport Victoria on 1 July 2019.
+As part of a major restructure of the legislative and organisational structure of the state's transport sector between 2019 and 2022, the department absorbed the statutory responsibilities and staff of the formerly independent agencies VicRoads and Public Transport Victoria, and from 2024 began providing public-facing transport information under the brand Transport Victoria.

 On 1 January 2023, after the 2022 Victorian state election, the department absorbed the planning functions of Department of Environment, Land, Water and Planning and was renamed to its current name.

-The DTP supports four ministers in the third Andrews Ministry, holding five ministerial portfolios: Jacinta Allan, Minister for Transport and Infrastructure, Melissa Horne, Minister for Public Transport and Minister for Ports and Freight, Ben Carroll, Minister for Roads and Minister for Road Safety and the Transport Accident Commission and Sonya Kilkenny, Minister for Planning.
+The DTP supports three ministers in the first Allan ministry, holding three ministerial portfolios: Minister for Ports and Freight and Minister for Roads and Road Safety Melissa Horne, Minister for Public and Active Transport Gabrielle Williams, Minister for Planning Sonya Kilkenny.

 History

 Background

 Transport in Victoria has been managed by various government departments across different ministries.
 Following each state election, the Premier issues a Machinery of Government instrument, outlining how government responsibilities will be overseen by ministers and the organisation of the bureaucracy.

 The first Victorian government agency with a unified approach to transport planning was the Ministry of Transport, formed in 1951 as the earliest precursor to the current DOT.
 Renamed as the 'Department of Transport' in 1996, the agency underwent numerous changes in organisational structure.
 Transport responsibilities were merged under the Department of Infrastructure under the Kennett Government until the second incarnation of the Department of Transport was formed in 2008.

 The department was replaced by Department of Transport, Planning and Local Infrastructure in April 2013, and then the Department of Economic Development, Jobs, Transport and Resources in January 2015.
-Further changes were announced with the establishment of Transport for Victoria in June 2016 to provide a "new central transport agency to coordinate Victoria’s growing transport system and plan for its future".
+Further changes were announced with the establishment of Transport for Victoria in June 2016 to provide a "new central transport agency to coordinate Victoria's growing transport system and plan for its future".